 The Council has established several subgroups to assist in Council business and to advise Council in important areas.
 Subgroup members are appointed by Council and may include members outside of the official Council.

-Charter: The Finance subgroup recommends to Council and monitors policies and rules for sound financial practice of the RDA Foundation.
+Charter: The Financial Sub-committee recommends to Council and monitors policies and rules for sound financial practice of the RDA Foundation.
 The subgroup recommends periodic financial reports to the Council for approval.
 Policies and processes include, but are not limited to:

 - Internal controls and signing authority